CURIOSSorg/curioss-patterns/set-up-an-informal-communications-platform.md

 A university or research institution creating large volumes of research outputs across every discipline.

-Existing open source activities that are spread across different departments, programs and campuses.
+Existing open source activities are spread across different departments, programs and campuses.

 An OSPO has been established.